virag-ky/virag-ky/README.md

 I'm a self-taught web developer who is transitioning into an indie hacker.
 I use the JavaScript programming language and the React library to build my apps, but I also like trying new tools and technologies.
-This year, I'm learning to build desktop and mobile apps.
+This year, I'm learning to build mobile apps.
 <br>
 <br>